This is a gear review about the best saddle bags for Bikepacking 2023.

 > Protective bottom sheet acts as a fender

 > Purge Valve

 > This is a pricy saddle bag, that is on the higher end of the market

 The Revelate Designs Terrapin System Seat Pack is a waterproof seat pack that comes with a removable drybag that lets you pack this bag away easily when it is off the bike.
 A plastic bottom is used, which acts as a fender to protect the bottom of the bag while you are riding.

 To attach this bag is really simple, as this product uses a seat rail attachment system.
 The indie-rail straps cinch around the saddle rails and another thick and strong strap attaches on the sides of the bag to the seat post.
 This combination makes this saddle bag the most stable of all the packs in this review.

 This eliminates any chance of the bag causing any swaying.
 Durable buckles and straps will keep this bag in place, even when it is going through rocky terrain.
 This is a large saddle bag that is perfect for longer journeys and adventures.

 Overall, this is not only one of the Best Saddle Bags on the market but one of the most stable, specially when fully loaded.

-The REI Co-op Link Seat Pack is made with a combination of different materials to create a strong and waterproof saddle bag.
+The REI Co-op Link Seat Pack is made with a combination of different materials to create a strong and waterproof saddle bag at a reasonable price.

 The upper body of the bag is made from ripstop nylon, while the panels nearest to the bike are made from ballistic nylon that has been treated to repel light rain and any tire spray.
 To add to the weather resistance, this bag has a seam sealed liner and a roll top closure.